Active Matter as a framework for living systems-inspired Robophysics: Learning from living systems: collective behaviour

 To test and refine swarm technologies, small-scale and inexpensive testbeds are crucial\cite{mokhtarian}.
 As noted by M.~Kegeleirs \textit{et al.}\cite{Kegeleirs2025}, one of the major obstacles to real-world swarm deployment is the lack of modern, affordable, and reliable experimental platforms.
 A number of swarm-specific testbeds have been developed, including E-Puck \cite{mondada2009puck}, Kilobot \cite{rubenstein2012kilobot}, Duckietown \cite{paull}, and Crazyflie \cite{giernacki2017crazyflie}.
 These systems provide standardized, cost-effective environments for studying collective behavior at small scales.

-Nevertheless, a common alternative is to build an in-house platform with custom-built \cite{garcia-perez} or commercial robots \cite{10092576}.
-Among these, the Georgia Tech Robotarium \cite{wilson} stands out as one of the most advanced and influential large-scale experimental facilities.
-Figure \ref{fig_robots} shows a group of five robots.
-Each robot has an Arduino processor that controls the speed of the motors, receiving feedback signals from the wheel encoders.
-The Arduino communicates with a Raspberry Pi via a serial port.
-This Raspberry Pi receives the position or orientation of the robot relative to the arena robot from a server, thanks to an ArUCo-type marker.
-Some of the robots have battery sensors, and others have infrared distance sensors.
+Nevertheless, a common alternative is to build an in-house platform with custom-built \cite{garcia-perez} or commercial robots \cite{10092576}, {such as those built at the Georgia Tech Robotarium \cite{wilson} or at UCM-Robotarium.
+Figure \ref{fig_robots} shows a group of five robots (UCM-Robotarium), each with an Arduino processor controlling the motors' speed, receiving feedback signals from the wheel encoders. }

 Finally, efficient energy and resource management are critical for the long-term operation of swarm systems.
-Developing strategies to monitor and balance power consumption across agents will be essential for scaling swarm robotics toward real-world, autonomous applications.
+Developing strategies to monitor and balance power consumption across agents is essential for scaling swarm robotics toward real-world, autonomous applications.

+These challenges can be naturally organized according to their functional role and level of dependency.
+At a foundational level, the availability of experimental platforms, scalability and decentralization, the cooperative localization in GPS-deprived environments, the coupling between communication and motion, and the energy/resources management are essential prerequisites for the operation of large robotic swarms.
+Building upon this physical and operational substrate, higher-level challenges are the emergence of coordinated collective behaviors, including a shared purpose and goal-oriented dynamics.
+Finally, adaptive and resilience-related aspects such as learning, robustness, and fault tolerance represent advanced capabilities that can be progressively developed once a coherent and scalable collective system is in place.

+Notably, the foundational and coordination-level challenges are precisely those for which the Robophysics and active matter frameworks provide particularly powerful conceptual and experimental tools, as they explicitly address the coupling between physical interactions, motion, communication, and emergent collective dynamics.